SuHui03/guanchengWan.github.io/_pages/about.md

 # 🔎 Research
 "All things are interconnected, this is the essence of nature."

-I am enthusiastic about modeling relationship of these connections, particularly focusing on <u>geometric data</u>.
+I am enthusiastic about modeling the relationship of these connections, particularly focusing on <u>geometric data</u>.
 Currently, my research interests revolve around three primary areas:

 a) AI for Science:
 - Biotechnology (*e.g.*, Genomics)